kshedden/goclaims/README.md

 Convert SAS files to bucketed columnized files
 ----------------------------------------------

-Suppose we are given a collection of large SAS files with a common set of variables (optionally, some variables may be missing in some of the files).
+Suppose we are given a collection of large SAS files having a common set of variables (optionally, some variables may be missing in some of the files).
 The goal is to produce a directory layout like this containing all of the SAS file data:

 ```